awsdocs/amazon-eks-user-guide/doc_source/managed-node-update-behavior.md

 ## Scale up phase<a name="managed-node-update-scale-up"></a>

 When upgrading the nodes in a managed node group, the upgraded nodes are launched in the same Availability Zone as those that are being upgraded\.
 To guarantee this placement, we use Amazon EC2's Availability Zone Rebalancing\.
 For more information, see [Availability Zone Rebalancing](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-benefits.html#AutoScalingBehavior.InstanceUsage) in the *Amazon EC2 Auto Scaling User Guide*\.
-To meet this requirement, it's possible that we'd launch up to two instances per Availability Zone in your Managed Node Group\.
+To meet this requirement, it's possible that we'd launch up to two instances per Availability Zone in your managed node group\.

 The scale up phase has these steps: